gorbypark/devshopbox/README.md

 - Add a wildcard A record that points to your linux host/VPS (ie: \*.mydomain.com -> ip.of.linux.host)
 - Open the file at `./traefik/traefik.toml` and configure for your domain
 - Add a file named .env into the root of the project folder with your configuration variables as seen below.
+DRONE_ADMIN should be the same username as your Gitea admin user.

 ```
 ROOT_DOMAIN=mydomain.com